jlcs-es/blockchainblog/_posts/2018-12-18-user-certificates-for-hyperledger-fabric.md

 * All certificates are issued with ~10 years of validity.
 * Instead of modifying your default OpenSSL configuration file, these commands load the minimal configuration for H. Fabric, using the bash `<( command_that_prints_something)` utility.
 This saves the printed output of the inner command to a temporal file, and replaces all the `<(...)` with the temporal file path.

+You can use this commands to generate your own Hyperledger Fabric Public Key Infrastructure, as well as directories tree with the MSPs.
+If you have tried the H. Fabric tutorial, you could mimic _cryptogen_, generate a tree for the certificates and keys generation, and another tree copying as needed for the peers, orderers an clients MSPs.

+### Usage in peers and orderers

+Once you have created your own certificate and keys files in the MSP directory trees, you are good to go.
+Just do as in Fabric Samples and regenerate all the channel artifacts.
+This should work as if you used the _cryptogen_ tool.

+### Usage in Node SDK

+> Probably also valid for the other SDKs.

+Just like with _cryptogen_'s certificates, we need to pass the PEM contents in the right format.

+Depending on how you choose to save the certificates and keys (files, database, ...) you have to manage loading the text content of them.
+Regarding the private keys, **encode** them into [PKCS8](https://en.wikipedia.org/wiki/PKCS_8) format so Node SDK doesn't [complain](https://github.com/hyperledger/fabric-sdk-node/blob/release-1.4/fabric-client/lib/impl/CryptoSuite_ECDSA_AES.js#L166).

+## PKCS11 Based Certificates

+For this part, you can setup a software based implementation of an HSM, so you can try all PKCS11 commands.

+### Brief introduction to how to use PKCS11 HSM

+### Generate certificates

+### Change the CKA_ID so Hyperledger Fabric finds your private keys

+### Usage in peers and orderers

+### Usage in Node SDK